Raqeeb27/ShadowCrypt/README.md

     * Hidden files within a specific directory.
     * Hidden files within a specific directory and all its subdirectories (recursive recovery).
 * **Right-Click Menu Integration:** Provides convenient right-click menu options for core functionalities, enabling easy access without the need for command-line interaction.
-* **Simplified Setup:** Features an easy installation process via a standalone executable (available in the releases).
+* **Simplified Setup:** Features an easy installation process via a standalone executable (available in the [releases](https://github.com/Raqeeb27/ShadowCrypt/releases).

 This project aims to make robust ransomware defense and secure file management more accessible and efficient for Windows users.